Updated on 2025-06-23 GMT+08:00

 • ECDHE-RSA-AES128-GCM-SHA256

 The above table lists the cipher suites supported by ELB.
 Generally, clients also support multiple cipher suites.
-In actual use, the cipher suites supported by ELB and clients are used, and the cipher suites supported by ELB take precedence.
+In actual use, the cipher suites supported both by ELB and clients are used, and the cipher suites supported by ELB take precedence.

 Differences Among Default Security Policies

-Table 2 Differences among default security policies
+Table 2 Differences between TLS security policies

 Security Policy